iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     QGroundControl Instrument Panel Showing DroneCAN Telemetry

 There are no issues with conversion from ERPM to RPM, as there are when using DSHOT, when using DroneCAN.
 The DroneCAN standard specifies sending a signed
 RPM value, and Vertiq modules conform to this standard.
+So the flight controller should report the correct RPM value.

+To see what the telemetry would look like when spinning, refer to the :ref:`throttle testing section on the DroneCAN with PX4 tutorial <dronecan_px4_throttle_test_commands>` for details on how to spin your module with QGroundControl.